salu133445/deepperformer/docs/piano.md

 # Piano samples

-Here are the piano samples used in the subjective listening test.
+These are the piano samples used in the subjective listening test.
+We used the [MAESTRO Dataset](https://magenta.tensorflow.org/datasets/maestro) to train our models.

 ## (P1) International Piano-e-Competition 2006